crocandr/docker-tinc/README.md

 ### Docker-Compose

-You can use `docker-compose` for start, but do not forget the site specified config!
+You can use `docker-compose` for start the stack (tinc and sync solution), but do not forget the site specified config!
 Change your docker-compose.yml on every site, for site-local config.

 Example: